 Based on the assessment findings, Making Cents engaged in strategic action planning for increasing youth awareness of anti-corruption issues and engagement in project activities through public events, conferences, and trainings.
-Making Cents has also conducted positive youth development training for program staff and teachers from across Ukraine, while updating locally developed curriculum with more active learning exercises.
-At this time, Making Cents is developing an event planning toolkit to support youth-led organizations in their advocacy efforts, as well as creating curriculum for schools and other educationally focused organizations on pro-social norms for youth that combat corruption.
-Through the dissemination of these tools, Making Cents will grow a network that can act as the core source of influence for youth priorities in Ukraine.
+Making Cents has also conducted both in-person and virtual positive youth development training for program staff and teachers from across Ukraine, while updating locally developed curriculum with more active learning exercises promoting pro-social norms.
+Making Cents developed an event planning toolkit in 2019 to support youth-led organizations in their advocacy and community engagement efforts.